-Further innovation needed and covered by this

-To complete full Diesel suppression in Europe (and support exportation outside), further zero local CO2_e trains and refuel /recharge infrastructures must be developed with the suitable technical, environmental and economical performances, aiming at multi-modal H2 HRS wherever applicable, for example.
-Moreover. additional harmonisation and standardisation work, including simplification of certification, has to be done to simplify European solutions allowing interoperable trains and lower costs for a quicker deployment of solutions.
-Batteries (BEMU long range autonomy) and H2 hybrid trains with low LCC are needed as well as WA 5.1 Energy studied standardised methodology for estimation of energy consumption by simulation and measurement enabling the standardised specification of energy efficient railway systems and generic energy labelling for rolling stock.
+State of the art especially from Shift2Rail Further innovation needed and covered by this results FA S2R IP1: Traction has undertaken development To complete full Diesel suppression in of the new generation of traction drives using Europe (and support exportation outside), silicon carbide technology which will achieve TRL further zero local $\text{CO2}{e}$ trains and refuel 7 in 2022.
+A carbon free mobility road map from /recharge infrastructures must be developed 2022 to 2030 detailing the work required to with the suitable technical, environmental develop a credible alternative for diesel traction, and economical performances, aiming at meeting technical performance requirements at multi-modal H2 HRS wherever acceptable costs.
+Basic research on battery and applicable, for example.
+Moreover, hydrogen powered rolling stock, including additional harmonisation and infrastructure and operational aspects for standardisation work, including retrofitting existing regional trains will be simplification of certification, has to be done undertaken before EU-RAIL JU to simplify European solutions allowing interoperable trains and lower costs for a IP5 studied last mile propulsion and next generation energy efficient propulsion systems quicker deployment of solutions.
+Batteries (BEMU long range autonomy) and H2 hybrid for freight vehicles. trains with low LCC are needed as well as